 Film director, script writer, prose writer.
 Born on the 25th of August 1947 in Poznań.

 Filip Bajon obtained a degree in law in 1970.
-Before submitting his thesis, he attended a course in directing at the National Film, Television and Theatre School (PWSFTviT) in Łódź.
-In 1971 he published the novel Białe niedźwiedzie nie lubią słonecznej pogody / Polar Bears do not like sunny weather.
-Subsequent publications include the short stories Proszę ze mną na górę / Come Upstairs with me (1979), and novels Serial pod tytułem / A Series Entitled and Podsłuch / Tapped (1994).
+Before submitting his thesis, he started course in directing at the National Film, Television and Theatre School (PWSFTviT) in Łódź.
+In 1971 he published the novel Białe niedźwiedzie nie lubią słonecznej pogody (editor's translation: Polar Bears do not like sunny weather).
+Subsequent publications include the short stories Proszę ze mną na górę (Come Upstairs with me, 1979), and novels Serial pod tytułem (A Series Entitled) and Podsłuch (Taped, 1994).
 He completed the directing course in 1974.
-His graduation project Sadze / Soot from 1973, a story of a hero forced to suppress a workers protest in December 1970 but failed.
+His graduation project was Sadze (Soot) from 1973, a story of a hero forced to suppress a workers protest in December 1970 but failed.

 He took his first career steps after leaving film school at the Tor Film Studio, initially making short and medium-length documentaries and feature films.
 He sporadically directed documentaries as well as television theatre productions and stage plays.
 He headed the now-defunct Dom Film Studio for a few years.